fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/lang_types.md

     </pre>
 </col2>

-For example, the expression <mcdp-poset>J × A</mcdp-poset> represents a product of Joules and Amperes.
+For example, the expression <pos>J × A</pos> represents a product of Joules and Amperes.

 The elements of a poset product are called "tuples".
 These correspond exactly to [Python's tuples][tuples].